2020-2021 RESIDENTIAL LIVING POLICIES AND PROCEDURES

 The dates and times the halls will close and re-open are available on the Office of Residence Life web site.
 Students who fail to notify Residence Life or follow proper break housing procedures are in violation of the Community Standards and may face sanctions and/or fines.
 Students who receive permission to remain on campus when the University is closed are still subject to all University policies.
 Students who violate campus policy while on campus during a University break may be asked to find other off campus accommodations for the remainder of the break period, and may not be permitted to stay on campus during subsequent break periods.
-Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break; excluding residents of the Junior/Senior specific community.
+Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break (excluding students with 12-month housing agreements).
 Guest privileges will resume when the residence halls reopen for the general resident population.

 All residential students are strongly encouraged to complete a room condition report (RCR) form at move-in.
 The online RCR form is used to compare the condition of the room at move-out to the original condition of the room.
 Students should note any room damages, missing furniture or discrepancies on the RCR.
 Students are responsible for any damage in the room that was not noted at the time the room condition report was first submitted.
 Unless a specific resident(s) accepts responsibility for particular damage, all occupants of the room/suite/floor will share equally the cost of repair or replacement for damaged items.
 Upon move-in, if a room condition report is not signed and submitted to Residence Life by the publicized due date, Residence Life will assume that the room was without damage at move-in.
 If damages are discovered upon move-out, the students residing in the room will be charged for all repairs.
 Residents who change rooms during the course of the year are reminded to complete an RCR for the new room.